BatGap Logo

 Rick: Yeah.

-Tom: So if you were a frog, if you were a frog and you figured out that 2+2=4, I mean, that might be the height of frog mathematics.
-And you just can’t imagine anything going beyond 2+2=4.
+Tom: So, if you were a frog, if you were a frog and you figured out that 2 + 2 = 4, I mean, that might be the height of frog mathematics.
+And you just can’t imagine anything going beyond 2 + 2 = 4.
 You don’t realize there’s calculus out there because you’re a frog.
-And frogs, not only can they not do calculus, as far as I’m aware, I mean, this is a hypothesis.
+And frogs not only can’t do calculus, as far as I’m aware—I mean, this is a hypothesis.
 We need to test this, right, Rick?

 Rick: Right.

 Tom: But a frog, I don’t think, can do calculus.
 But not only can a frog not do calculus, it has no idea that it can’t do calculus.
-So it might be perched there on top of its rock in a pond, thinking it has discovered the ultimate truth of all of mathematics.
-But actually, all it’s done is figured out 2+2=4.
-Are we that conceited and arrogant to think that if we have some deep spiritual experience that we think is ultimate reality, then it definitely must 100% with all certainty be ultimate reality?
+So, it might be perched there on top of its rock in a pond, thinking it has discovered the ultimate truth of all of mathematics.
+But actually, all it’s done is figured out 2 + 2 = 4.
+Are we that conceited and arrogant to think that if we have some deep spiritual experience that we think is ultimate reality, then it definitely must, 100% and with all certainty, be ultimate reality?
 Or is there room for doubt where we can say, “You know what?
 I’ve found this deep truth.
-I’m free”.
-It’s different to what Joe Bloggs around me is experiencing.
-And I think it’s beneficial to them, but how do I know there’s nothing more?
+I’m free.
+It’s different from what Joe Bloggs around me is experiencing, and I think it’s beneficial to them, but how do I know there’s nothing more?”
 I don’t know.

-Tom: It’s just a statement of non-duality.
+Tom: It’s just a statement of nonduality.
 The self knows itself by itself.
-It’s a statement of non-duality.
-It’s just saying there’s no two things, there never was.
+It’s a statement of nonduality.
+It’s just saying there are no two things; there never were.
 And that’s an experiential truth.

 Rick: And who or what experiences it?